Females are larger than males, and usually have less distinct markings, but often have a distinct spot in the middle when the wings are closed.

 Why LBAM matters:

 This pest has the potential to severely damage residential landscapes, orchards, and agricultural crops.
 LBAM caterpillars feed on leaves and new growth, and can damage fruit.
 The spread of this pest throughout the county would be extremely costly to San Diego’s agricultural industry, requiring special handling and increased pesticide applications.
-Currently there are three infested areas in San Diego County: Rancho Santa Fe, Oceanside/Vista, and Pacific Beach/Sea World.
+Currently there are four infested areas in San Diego County: Rancho Santa Fe, Oceanside/Vista, Pacific Beach/Sea World, and Rancho Bernardo.

 How can you help?